Frequently Asked Questions

 Files & Formats

 Yes — every file is reviewed by a real print technician before we run a single sheet.
-We check scale, orientation, line weights, and completeness.
+We check scale, orientation, line weights, and file completeness.
 If we spot a problem, we contact you before printing.
-We never print a file we have concerns about without reaching out first.
-This review is included in every order at no extra cost.
+This matters because problems caught before printing cost nothing.
+Problems caught after printing cost time, money, and sometimes a delayed permit submission.
+The review is included in every order at no extra cost.

 We accept PDFs up to 500 MB.
 Large format vector PDFs from CAD software are typically 5–50 MB per sheet, so most orders fall well within this limit.
-If your file is unusually large (over 100 MB), it may indicate unnecessary embedded raster images — consider re-exporting with vector output enabled, which also produces sharper printed lines.
+If your file is over 100 MB, it usually means unnecessary embedded raster images — re-exporting with vector output enabled both reduces file size and produces sharper printed lines.

 Yes, and we recommend it.
 Combining all sheets into a single multi-page PDF makes it easier for our technician to review your full set and ensures consistent print settings across all sheets.
+It also allows our system to automatically detect which pages contain color and charge accordingly.
 Most CAD applications let you export all sheets to a single PDF in one step.

 📦